-We have an historic opportunity to close the gap in public school facility infrastructure.
-A federal infrastructure bill is high on the 2019 agenda for the President and Congress.
-State and local control of facilities can be preserved, and community efforts leveraged with federal infrastructure funding.
+We have a responsibility to close the gap in public school facility infrastructure.
+A federal infrastructure bill should be high on the 2019 agenda for the President and Congress.
+State and local control of facilities will be preserved, but community efforts will be leveraged with federal infrastructure funding.
 Important legislation has been introduced to aid states and districts in modernizing their deteriorated public school facilities.
-The Rebuild America’s School Act (HB 865), recently re-introduced into the 116th Congress by Chairman Congressman Bobby Scott, from Virginia and the Senate Bill 266, by Senator Jack Reed from Rhode Island.
+The Rebuild America’s School Act (HB 865) was introduced into the 116th Congress by Chairman Congressman Bobby Scott from Virginia, and an identical bill, Senate Bill 266, was introduced by Senator Jack Reed from Rhode Island.

-We support a one-time $100 billion federal investment in public school facility infrastructure
+BASIC supports a $100 billion federal investment in public school facility infrastructure

 What is my state's share of the $100 billion over 10 years and how many jobs will this investment create?